-RESOLUTION NO. 2017-0018 ALUC
+RESOLUTION NO. 2017-0020 ALUC

-A RESOLUTION OF THE AIRPORT LAND USE COMMISSION FOR SAN DIEGO COUNTY MAKING A DETERMINATION THAT THE PROPOSED PROJECT: CONSTRUCTION OF 5 DETACHED RESIDENTIAL UNITS AT 1028 EDGEMONT PLACE, CITY OF SAN DIEGO, IS CONDITIONALLY CONSISTENT WITH THE SAN DIEGO INTERNATIONAL AIRPORT - AIRPORT LAND USE COMPATIBILITY PLAN.
+A RESOLUTION OF THE AIRPORT LAND USE COMMISSION FOR SAN DIEGO COUNTY MAKING A DETERMINATION THAT THE PROPOSED PROJECT: CONSTRUCTION OF 40 ATTACHED RESIDENTIAL UNITS AT 9914-36 BUENA VISTA AVENUE, CITY OF SANTEE, IS CONDITIONALLY CONSISTENT WITH THE GILLESPIE FIELD AIRPORT LAND USE COMPATIBILITY PLAN.

-WHEREAS, the Board of the San Diego County Regional Airport Authority, acting in its capacity as the Airport Land Use Commission (ALUC) for San Diego County, pursuant to §21670.3 of the California Public Utilities Code, was requested by the City of San Diego to determine the consistency of a proposed project: Construction of 5 Detached Residential Units at 1028 Edgemont Place, City of San Diego, which is located within the Airport Influence Area (AIA) for the San Diego International Airport (SDIA) Airport Land Use Compatibility Plan (ALUCP), adopted and amended in 2014; and
+WHEREAS, the Board of the San Diego County Regional Airport Authority, acting in its capacity as the Airport Land Use Commission (ALUC) for San Diego County, pursuant to §21670.3 of the California Public Utilities Code, was requested by the City of San Diego to determine the consistency of a proposed project: Construction of 40 Attached Residential Units at 9914-9936 Buena Vista Avenue, City of Santee, which is located within the Airport Influence Area (AIA) for the Gillespie Field Airport Land Use Compatibility Plan (ALUCP), adopted and amended in 2010; and

-WHEREAS, the plans submitted to the ALUC for the proposed project indicate that it would involve the construction of 5 detached residential units; and
+WHEREAS, the plans submitted to the ALUC for the proposed project indicate that it would involve the construction of 40 attached residential units; and

-WHEREAS, the proposed project would be located within the 65-70 decibel (dB) Community Noise Equivalent Level (CNEL) noise contour, and the ALUCP identifies residential uses located within the 65-70 dB CNEL noise contour as compatible with airport uses, provided that the residences are sound attenuated to 45 dB CNEL interior noise level and that an avigation easement is recorded with the County Recorder; and
+WHEREAS, the proposed project would be partially located within the 60-65 decibel (dB) Community Noise Equivalent Level (CNEL) noise contour, and the ALUCP applies the standards of the highest noise contour to which a site is exposed over the entire development and identifies residential uses located within the 60-65 dB CNEL noise contour as compatible with airport uses, provided that the residences are sound attenuated to 45 dB CNEL interior noise level; and

-WHEREAS, the proposed project is located outside the SDIA Threshold Siting Surface (TSS) height restrictions and is in compliance with the ALUCP airspace protection surfaces because the project sponsor has certified that notice of construction is not required to the Federal Aviation Administration (FAA); and
+WHEREAS, the proposed project is in compliance with the ALUCP airspace protection surfaces because a determination of no hazard to air navigation has been issued by the Federal Aviation Administration (FAA); and